You are here

 The particles νή or μά, followed by an accusative, signal the person or object by which one swears an oath.

-Where νή is always affirmative (and, furthermore, is related to ναί ‘yes’), μά is invariably negative, unless preceded by ναί.
+While νή is always affirmative (and, incidentally, cognate to ναί ‘yes’), μά is invariably negative, unless preceded by ναί.
 Consequently, we translate ‘[yes,] by Zeus!’ as νὴ Δία or ναὶ μὰ Δία.

-These accusatives are often analysed as a direct object with a (sometimes implicit) verb of ‘swearing’.
+These accusatives are sometimes analysed as a direct object with a (sometimes implicit) verb of ‘swearing’.

 ἀλλ’ ἐξολεῖς με ναὶ μὰ τὴν ἀμυγδαλῆν